Don Lincoln: Honors

 Lincoln is a Fellow of the American Physical Society, a Fellow of the American Association for the Advancement of Science, and recipient of the 2013 European Physical Society HEPP Outreach award “for communicating in multiple media the excitement of High Energy Physics to high-school students and teachers, and the public at large”.
 He also was awarded the 2017 American Institute of Physics Gemant Award for "cultural, artistic or humanistic contributions to physics for achievements in communication and public outreach".
+In 2024, he received the Klopsteg Memorial Lecture Award from the American Association of Physics Teachers for "passionate and profound career-long impact in sharing the excitement of contemporary physics topics in ways that interest and inform the general public about the relevance and importance of fundamental physics from cosmology to high energy particle physics through prolific and impactful communication and world-class public outreach programs.”
+In 2024, he also received the Dwight Nicholson Medal for Outreach from the American Physical Society "for worldwide presentations and publications that educate students and general audiences on the meaning of fundamental scientific research."